 Ten of their friends and family joined Austin and Jennie for the excursion and looked on lovingly as the they said “I do” on a heart-shaped rock, like a giant ring box, in the mist of the waterfall.
-After the ceremony, Cedar and Sage Photography, captured some amazing photos of the blissful newlyweds in the water that are nothing short of pure romance.
+After the ceremony, The Modern Palm captured some amazing photos of the blissful newlyweds in the water that are nothing short of pure romance.

 The Love Story

 The first Jennie heard of Austin was from a friend at work who told her they’d certainly hit it off.
 After she saw his Facebook profile and noticed how attractive he was, she told her friend to give him her number.
 “We started talking through messenger, and he ended up calling me that evening,” Jennie says.
 “After that, it took, we’ll call it persuasion, and a good amount of time to get me out on a date.
 Thank God this man did not give up on the idea of taking me out!”